Nuts-DAO/NutsDAO/README.md

 ### 2. How to obtain computing power
 The basic rules are as follows:
-This content cannot be displayed outside the Lark document for the time being This content cannot be displayed outside the Lark document for the time being ✅ All computing power will be bound to the member UID to form an open and transparent computing power ranking system (which can be deployed in Notion or Lark forms);
+This content cannot be displayed outside the Lark document for the time being

 ### 3. Revenue distribution mechanism